jasonmcmullen/jasonmcmullen.github.io/README.md

+# [Personal Blog](https://jasonmcmullen.github.io/) - What have I been up to?

+This blog has been made possible by the wonderful team listed below:
 # Minimal Mistakes remote theme starter

 Click [**Use this template**](https://github.com/mmistakes/mm-github-pages-starter/generate) button above for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).